-- usually more detailed field characterizations or lab experiments are required, where the efforts should scale with the importance and strategic significance of the respective parameter.
-Mitigating involves addressing the uncertainty explicitly, for example through the use of probabilistic techniques, bounding the uncertainty and showing that even the bounding case gives acceptable safety, introducing redundancies in technical systems, or switching to design strategies and techniques that are less vulnerable.
-The possibility of ignoring an uncertainty may be considered in two ways: 380 Firstly, it may be demonstrated that the uncertainty in question is not a significant factor in terms of safety.
-Secondly, it may be ruled out based on the associated FEP, which may be either very unlikely or eliminated through design; see e.g. McManus and Hasting, 2004, for further reading. - Type of heterogeneity with regard to space or time.
+- Type of heterogeneity with regard to space or time.
 This mainly affects the conceptualisation and modelling of natural systems, because of the inherent variability of the natural systems and their evolution over time often lead to high uncertainties.
 The natural systems include the geological host rock, regional geology, hydrology, biosphere, especially of the critical zone, and climate.
 To a lesser extent, it also concerns the components of the geotechnical barrier.
-In the worst case, representativeness of local characterizations may even be questionable at all. - Temporal order of occurrence, according to successive development stages of the disposal program.
-Here, guidance is provided by the following sequence of phases, which was taken from the EURAD Roadmap Theme Overview: - 390
+In the worst case, representativeness of local characterizations may even be questionable at all.

+- Temporal order of occurrence, according to successive development stages of the disposal program.
+Here, guidance is provided by the following sequence of phases, which was taken from the EURAD Roadmap Theme Overview:

-- Program initiation
+- 336 Program initiation

-- Site evaluation and selection
+- 337 Site evaluation and selection

-- Site characterization
+- 338 Site characterization

-- Construction
+- 339 Construction

-- Operation and closure
+- 340 Operation and closure

-- 395 Occurrence by system, e.g. container, geosphere, biosphere, climate, human actions.
-Here, system can mean both . components and (a group of) phenomena.
-Here, the Themes defined by the Goal Breakdown Structure (GBS) currently developed within the EURAD Roadmap (as of September 27, 2021) are helpful.
-They take into account findings from earlier efforts, such as Galson and Kursheed (2006), NUREG (2003), OECD/NEA (2012), Swiler et al. (2021) or Vigfusson et al. (2007).
-As these themes, are now further divided into 25 Subthemes totally (comprising of even more 400 Domains), another level of detailed categorization is thus provided.
-It must be mentioned here, however, that these Themes are established as a blend of component, phenomena and chronology paradigms.
+- Occurrence by system, e.g. container, geosphere, biosphere, climate, human actions.
+Here, system can mean both

+components and (a group of) phenomena.
+Here, the Themes defined by the Goal Breakdown Structure (GBS) currently

+developed within the EURAD Roadmap (again as of June 30, 2020) are helpful.
+They are very similar to the ones

+officially distributed through the 1st Roadmap version (EURAD Consortium, 2018).
+As they are now further divided

+into 25 Subthemes totally (comprising of even more Domains), another level of detailed categorization is thus provided.

+It must be mentioned here, however, that these Themes are established as a blend of component, phenomena and

+chronology paradigms.

-- National Programme Management
+- 348 National Programme Management

-- Predisposal
+- 349 Predisposal

-- Engineered Barrier System (EBS)
+- 350 Engineered Barrier System (EBS)

-- 405 Geoscience
+- 351 Geoscience

-- Design and Optimisation
+- 352 Design and Optimisation

-- Siting and Licensing
+- 353 Siting and Licensing

+- 354 Safety Case